 What are the requirements to run for county office?

-It is important to know the requirements and qualifications for the position you seek before making a decision.
+It is important to understand all the requirements and qualifications for any position you seek.
 To run for county office, one must be at least 18 years of age, must be a United States citizen, and must not have been convicted of certain crimes.
 There may be additional qualifications, depending on the state or specific county election laws.

-How much does it cost to run for county office?
+How much does it cost to run a campaign?

 Running for county office is expensive.
 The cost of running for county office can vary depending on the type of position, the size of the jurisdiction, and the size of the budget.
 In large counties, like Los Angeles, the average cost can easily top $500 thousand dollars.